sesam-community/guidelines/README.md

 ## Requirements

 - The extension require a LICENSE file that makes this process legal
+- The extension should be usable from within Sesam
 - The extension should be reusable
 - The README file should contain an example

 ## Fork and build

-All the extensions are ready up to be built with [http://travis-ci.org/](Travis CI).
+All the extensions are ready up to be built with [Travis CI](http://travis-ci.org/).

 Steps to build your own fork:
 * Sign up at Dockerhub if you don't have an account